cemac/Gloria/README.md

 The gloria environment needs openpyxl, pandas, matplotlib, numpy and scipy.
 If memory profiling is required also install memory_profiler

-If memory_profiler is not available profile.py takes its place and does nothing To do line by line memory profiling the MPROFILE_Lbl environment variable must be set to 1, otherwise set toit to 0.
-In linux use export MPROFILE_Lbl=1, in Anaconda powershell use conda env config vars set MPROFILE_Lbl=1 and reactivate the conda environment.
+If memory_profiler is not available profile.py takes its place and does nothing.
+To do line by line memory profiling the MPROFILE_Lbl environment variable must be set to 1, otherwise set it to 0.
+In linux use:

+export MPROFILE_Lbl=1

+In Anaconda powershell use:

+conda env config vars set MPROFILE_Lbl=1

+then reactivate the conda environment.

 To do cProfile timing the @profile decoration in calculate_emissions_functions.py needs to be removed as does the memory profiling import statements.